ofnote/tsalib/README.md

 ## Documentation

-The following [notebook](notebooks/tsalib.ipynb) serves as a working documentation for the `tsalib` library.
-Contains examples for most of the API calls.
+The following [notebook](notebooks/tsalib.ipynb) serves as a working documentation for the `tsalib` library and illustrates the complete `tsalib` API.

 ## Model Examples